Our Sheep

 Rare breeds reared in high welfare conditions

-onto tenant farmers Kate and Simon.
-They not only care for Hereford 'X' cattle they've also introduced
+Kate and Simon not only care for Hereford 'X' cattle they've also introduced Devon Closewools and Exmoor Horns to the fold.

-curious, look-you-right-in-the-eye character and charming docile manner.
+This flock are not only incredibly hardy, they have a curious, look-you-right-in-the-eye character and charming docile manner.

 Our flock of Devon Closewool and Exmoor Horn Sheep

 Kate and Simon have long been interested in handsome rare breeds.
-With changing climate conditions, Devon Closewool and Exmoor Horns make the ideal moorland breed for the wet hills
+With changing climate conditions, Devon Closewool and Exmoor Horns make the ideal moorland breed for the wet hills and valleys of West Town Farm.

 Of course, when the time comes, Devon Closewool and Exmoor Horns are prized for their succulent taste and texture.
 Not only is the meat far superior in taste and nutrition than industrially farmed imports, they are a beautiful species to witness within our landscape.
 They make the perfect team mate, helping us steward the land, care for both soil and wildlife and ultimately provide high quality and nutritious food for the local community.